 CHET plans are open to anyone in the United States, but offer special state tax treatment for Conneticut residents on account contributions.
 State residents receive a Connecticut income tax deduction of up to $10,000 on contributions made to CHET annually.

-Be sure to follow my CHET series over the coming months, where I will talk about automating contributions to your child’s college fund, optimizing your college fund investments, and how you can allow others to contribute to your child’s college savings too!
+Be sure to follow my CHET series over the coming months, where I will talk about the best way to save money for kids college funds, optimizing your college fund investments, and how you can allow others to contribute to your child’s college savings too!
 Follow me at Family Finance Mom on Facebook and Instagram to catch simple solutions for your family’s money problems.

 Love it?
 PIN THIS!